rasjones/Flowplayer-DevKit/flash/bwcheck/trunk/README.txt

 -----
 - Now the remembered bitrate is only cached for 24 hours by default.
 You can control the cache expiry using a new config option 'cacheExpiry' where the expiry period is given in seconds.
+- With 'rememberBitrate' enabled now stores the detected bandwidth and the mapping to the bitrate happens every time the remembered bandwidht is used.

 3.1.1
 -----